wangshuailong/Chesapeake-Bay-Data-Hub/README.md

 #### ~~Access Chesapeake Bay Data Hub by R~~
 <br/>
 #### OOPS!
-#### The website of Chesapeake Bay had been changed.
+#### The website of Chesapeake Bay for downloading the data had been changed.
 There is no time period limitation now, and it's very convient to choose parameters.
 #### Download data from its [DataHub](http://www.chesapeakebay.net/data) directly.

 <br/>